tannd-ds/realtime-reid/README.md

 ## Introduction

-This is a practical Project of using multiple technologies as Apache Kafka, Apache Spark, with simple Deep Learning Models like YOLOv5 (for Human Detection) and ...
+This is a practical Project using multiple technologies such as Apache Kafka, and Apache Spark, with simple Deep Learning Models like YOLOv5 (for Human Detection) and ...
 (For Person Re-identification) to address Human Re-identification in real-time.

-The scenario is that there are multiple Cameras in a building, we want to detect people appear in these cameras and identify them with unique ID.
+The scenario is that there are multiple Cameras in a building, we want to detect people who appear in these cameras and identify them with unique IDs.
 A person can appear in one camera at this point and re-appear in another camera later, our goal is to identify this person in these cameras with the same ID (a.k.a Person Re-identification task).

 ## Prerequisites